artem-hirzhev/phone-catalog/README.md

 ### Components

-The components folder contains reusable components that are used throughout the project, like `ProductCard`, `ProductsList`, and `ProductsSlider`.
+The components folder contains reusable components that are used throughout the project, like `ProductCard`, `ProductsCatalog`, and `ProductsSlider`.

 ### Helpers